-Most general plastic surgeons are capable of performing soft tissue procedures, we believe that bone restructuring on the facial skeleton must be performed to achieve the best possible outcome with FMS.
-In our experience, we believe that only surgeons cross-trained in both general plastic surgery AND craniofacial surgery should perform FFS or FMS.
+While most general plastic surgeons are capable of performing soft tissue (plastic surgery) procedures, we believe that bone restructuring of the actual facial skeleton — with the aim of facial gender confirmation — must be performed by surgeons cross-trained in both general plastic surgery AND craniofacial surgery.

 Those considering facial masculinization surgery fear that they will no longer be recognizable after the surgery to their friends and family.
-This fear is unfounded because a good surgeon will take into aesthetic consideration those facial features that are uniquely “you” and will work to retain your individuality.
+This fear is usually unfounded because a good surgeon will take into aesthetic consideration those facial features that are unique to “you” and will work to retain your individuality.

-By combining subtle structural changes over a variety of facial features, the result will be a dramatically more masculine appearance, but still the essence of “you.”
+By combining subtle structural changes over a variety of facial features, the result should be a dramatically more masculine appearance, but still the essence of “you.”

 When you visit our office you will be able to browse through our extensive collection of pre- and post-surgical patient photos spanning the decades that we have been in practice (since 1973).
 We will share these images with you during your initial in-office consultation.

-Also this is why we will not share these photos via email nor phone or Skype consultations; they are strictly for use at in-office consultations and/or medical conference presentations or at medical and transgender conferences.
+Also, this is why we will not share these photos via email or Skype consultations; they are strictly for use at in-office consultations, medical conference presentations, and/or medical and transgender conferences.

 We believe that surgical photo “morphing” is a better reflection of Photoshop or computer software skills – rather than actual surgical skills; therefore, we do not offer this service.